trokster/xcayp/README.md

 OK it works, what next ?
 ------------------------

-You can edit interface elements, create new ones ( just enter an id that doesn't exist ) and replicate to source database when satisfied.
+You can edit interface elements, create new ones ( just enter an id that doesn't exist and delete the rev key ) and replicate to source database when satisfied.

 Interface elements are called in main_interface object.
 Then eve.js is used to pass messages around.